dylanrubini/dylanrubini.github.io/_projects/1_project.md

 ## Introduction and Motivation

-Decarbonising high-temperature industrial heat within fossil-fuel-fired furnaces is the ``grand challenge'' of energy engineering, and is a critical hurdle in the development of a net-zero society.
+Decarbonising high-temperature industrial heat within fossil-fuel-fired furnaces is the "grand challenge" of energy engineering, and is a critical hurdle in the development of a net-zero society.
 Greenhouse gas emissions from high-temperature heat ($$T > 400 ^{\circ}$$C) alone account for more than 10% of the global total.
 For low-temperature heat, various mature low-carbon technologies already exist.
 However, high-temperature sectors have been plagued with techno-economic hurdles.
 To address this, this figure showcases

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">